Image by

 Artificial intelligence presents a modern-day version of Fromm’s Freedom Paradox

-The friction to escape “from freedom” will be, for some people, the reliance on AI.
-It comes with the notion that AI will not only reduce friction but liberate oneself from the constraints of society.
+The friction to escape “from freedom” will, for some people, be reliance on AI.
+It comes with the notion that AI will not only reduce friction but also liberate oneself from the constraints of society.
 I argue that relying on AI in this way is an invisible factor that will quietly erode the capacity and autonomy to transform – to become one’s authentic self.
-While maximizing “freedom from,” the mind may become less tolerant of ambiguity and more self-reliant on AI because it provides answers almost immediately, and information is readily available.
+While maximizing “freedom from,” the mind may become less tolerant of ambiguity and more reliant on AI because it provides answers almost immediately and makes information readily available.

-The consequence of failing to engage in self-reflection (metacognition) and bypass one’s own thinking may be Fromm’s modern-day paradox as well as AI automated conformity.
+The consequences of failing to engage in self-reflection (metacognition) and bypassing one’s own thinking may include Fromm’s modern-day paradox and AI-automated conformity.
 People may believe that their thoughts and feelings are their own, but they will be pseudo-ones.
-People may be under the impression that AI empowers their thoughts and creativity, but as they slowly conform to its algorithmic outputs, they have fewer original thoughts.
-It will be few who have their own original thoughts.
+People may be under the impression that AI empowers their thoughts and creativity, but as they gradually conform to its algorithmic outputs, they generate fewer original ideas.
+Only a few will have their own original thoughts.

 William James said, “Man must keep thinking”.
-The alternative is a transformation into an algorithmic derived human – a “robot.”
+The alternative is a transformation into an algorithmically derived human – a “robot.”
 James spoke of becoming robots in 1890.

 William James also stated, “But the slightest reflection shows that phenomena have absolutely no power to influence our ideas until they have first impressed our senses and our brain.
 The bare existence of a past fact is no ground for our remembering it.
 Unless we have seen it, or somehow undergone it, we shall never know of its having been” (pf 4).
 What we see and experience lay pathways in the brain, called memories.

-Right now, AI can simulate that it knows when it is wrong, but it is not due to internal, conscious recognition.
+Right now, AI can simulate knowing when it is wrong, but not through internal, conscious recognition.
 The danger is not that AI lacks this capacity, but that humans may gradually stop using it.
 If so, the danger goes even deeper.
-AI may shift human cognition from conscious truth-seeking agents to out-put seeking agents, which is having interest in the output of AI more than using the information to construct knowledge themselves.
-If the later, the human cognition shifts from producing conscious thoughts, and validating recognition of truth and realty to a reality based on selecting, accepting, or rejecting outputs based on surface logic or to fit one’s expectations, narrative, or ego-driven impulse.
+AI may shift human cognition from conscious truth-seeking agents to output-seeking agents, which are more interested in AI’s output than in using the information to construct knowledge themselves.
+If the latter, human cognition shifts from producing conscious thoughts and validating recognition of truth and reality to a reality based on selecting, accepting, or rejecting outputs based on surface logic or to fit one’s expectations, narratives, or ego-driven impulses.

 Looking into a modern family through a lens –